-What distinguishes collective self-deception from solitary self-deception is its social context; namely, that it occurs within a group that shares both the attitudes bringing about the false belief and the false belief itself.
-Compared to solitary self-deception, self-deception in a collective or group is both easier to foster and more difficult to escape, being abetted by the self-deceptive efforts of others within the group that reinforce norms for the group (Deweese-Boyd, 2017).
+What distinguishes collective self-deception from solitary self-deception is its social context, namely, that it occurs within a group that shares both the attitudes bringing about the false belief and the false belief itself.
+Compared to solitary self-deception, self-deception in a collective or group is both easier to foster and more difficult to escape, as it is abetted by the self-deceptive efforts of others within the group that reinforce group norms (Deweese-Boyd, 2017).
 This is how Trump's supporters reinforce each other's collective beliefs.